MathieuNls/precinct/precinct-main.md

 PRECINCT takes advantage of TXL and NICAD to create a clone detection tool approach that runs automatically before each commit in 1.2 seconds with a 97.7% precision and a 100% recall (when using NICAD results as a baseline).

 Our approach also assesses two major factors that contribute to the slow adoption of clone detection tools: a large number of data output by clone detection methods, and smooth integration with the task flow of the developers.
-PRECINCT can reduce the number of lines output by a classical clone detection tool such as NICAD by 83.4% while keeping all the necessary information that allow developers to decide whether the detected clone is, in fact, a clone.
+PRECINCT can reduce the number of lines output by a traditional clone detection tool such as NICAD by 83.4% while keeping all the necessary information that allow developers to decide whether the detected clone is, in fact, a clone.
 Also, our approach is seamlessly integrated with the developers’ workflow using pre-commit hooks, which are part any version control systems.

 To build on this work, we need to experiment with additional (and larger) systems with the dual aim to (a) improve and fine-tune the approach, and (b) assess the scalability of our approach when applied to even larger (and proprietary) systems.
 Also, we want to improve PRECINCT to support Type 4 clones.

 [^1]: https://git-scm.com/
 [^2]: http://txl.ca
 [^4]: https://mmonit.com/monit/
 [^5]: http://www.jhotdraw.org/
 [^6]: http://www.dnsjava.org/

-# References
+\section*{Reference}
+\setlength{\parindent}{0pt}
+\setlength{\parskip}{2pt plus 2pt minus 1pt}
 \small